HawaFallay/Homework-14/README.md

 Tech Blog

 # DESCRPIPTION
-The purpose of this project is "# Homework-10---Team-Profile-Generator
-# TITLE

-Object-Oriented Programming Challenge: Team Profile Generator
-# DESCRPIPTION
 The purpose of this project is to create a CMS-style blog site that can publish articles, blog posts, thoughts, and opinions.
  # TABLE OF CONTENTS